harry-johnson12/PasswordCheckerTask/README.md

 - Generating random passwords that meets best-practice security standards.

 ## Dependancies
-(I have installed a requirements.txt for your convinence)
+I have included a requirements.txt for your convinence
 - Custom Tkinter
 - Requests
 - Pyperclip